cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 MVP implementing a variant of the [Weighted Round Robin (WRR)](wrr) algorithm, which meets these requirements and is straightforward to implement.

-Before modifying the dessemination logic, we need to refactor the current implementation and the `Mempool` interface to clearly separate the broadcast goroutine in the mempool reactor from `CListMempool` that includes the mempool data structures. `CListMempool` provides two methods used by the broadcast code, `TxsWaitChan() <-chan struct{}` and `TxsFront() *clist.CElement`, which are
+Before modifying the dissemination logic, we need to refactor the current implementation and the `Mempool` interface to clearly separate the broadcast goroutine in the mempool reactor from `CListMempool` that includes the mempool data structures. `CListMempool` provides two methods used by the broadcast code, `TxsWaitChan() <-chan struct{}` and `TxsFront() *clist.CElement`, which are